originalworks/protocol/DDEX_messages/README.md

 The Original Works protocol uses the industry standard DDEX to communicate.

+ERN NewReleaseMessage --> To register an ISRC with our without an ISWC MWN MusicalWorkNotificationMessage --> To register a ISWC and link it to an ISRC

 ## ERN

 We use ERN v.4.3

 https://ern.ddex.net/electronic-release-notification-message-suite-part-1-definitions-of-messages/

+An example ERN message is availble [here](./ERN_example.xml).

 A simple ERN message will contain these fields: